Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: Experiments

 \subsection{Range-only localization}

-We compare the following formulations and methods for \ac{RO} localization.
-The algorithm \emph{SampleSOS} solves the problem using feasible samples, as suggested by~\cite{lofberg_coefficients_2004} for the unconstrained case~\eqref{eq:ro-sq}, and by~\cite{cifuentes_sampling_2017} for the constrained case~\eqref{eq:ro-non-sq}.\footnote{Note that although sample-based, these algorithms assume a polynomial parametric form of known degree.} By \textit{EquationSOS}, we denote \todo{FD: to be discussed} the approach to solving the problem outlined, for example, in~\cite{beck_exact_2008,dumbgen_safe_2023}.\footnote{In these works, the SDP relaxation from the Shor's relaxation of a QCQP formulation of the problem, which can be seen as the dual of the \textit{EquationSOS} view.} We also compare to a naive baseline, which samples the search space on a uniform grid, and chooses the \textit{best sample} as the solution, and a local solver initialized at the ground truth.
-We introduce the labels \textit{sq} or \textit{non-sq} to denote the cost with squared and non-squared distance measurements, respectively.
-Note that \kernelSOS{} can sample from the original formulation~\eqref{eq:ro} rather than the reformulation~\eqref{eq:ro-non-sq}, which is considerably simpler.
+We generate \ac{RO} simulations as follows.
+Over 20 random seeds, six known anchors and the target are sampled uniformly at random and rescaled such that their bounding box is $2\times 2$ units.
+Gaussian noise of varying scale is added to the ground-truth distances.
+We compare the following techniques: \emph{SampleSOS} solves the problem using feasible samples, as suggested by~\cite{lofberg_coefficients_2004}, for the unconstrained case with squared measurements, and by~\cite{cifuentes_sampling_2017} for the constrained case~\eqref{eq:ro-non-sq}.\footnote{Note that although sample-based, these algorithms assume a polynomial parametric form of known degree.
+In the unconstrained case, these algorithms are equivalent to \kernelSOS{} with a polynomial kernel.} By \textit{EquationSOS}, we denote the approach outlined, for example, in~\cite{beck_exact_2008,dumbgen_safe_2023}.
+We also compare to a naive baseline, which samples the search space on a uniform grid, and chooses the \textit{best sample} as the solution, and a \textit{local} solver initialized at 20 random points within the bounding box.
+Note that \kernelSOS{} can sample from the original formulation~\eqref{eq:ro}, which is considerably simpler than the reformulation~\eqref{eq:ro-non-sq}.

-We plot the performance of the different methods, measured by the localization accuracy, over 10 randomly sampled instances, as a function of the standard deviation of Gaussian noise added to the ground-truth distances.
-Five known anchors are sampled uniformly at random and rescaled such that their bounding box is $2\times 2$ units.
-The unknown target is sampled uniformly at random within this box.
-We use the Gaussian kernel with $\sigma=1.4$ and $\lambda=10^{-3}$ for the squared cost function, and $\sigma=1.0$ for the non-squared cost function.
-These parameters are determined using a grid search on the localization accuracy for a calibration dataset.
-We use $N=36$ points throughout all experiments.

-The results are shown in Fig.~\ref{fig:ro-noise-study}.
-We make the following observations.
-First, the non-squared formulation results in slightly better accuracy, particularly at high noise levels.
-This is expected, as it reflects the chosen noise model. \kernelSOS, for the chosen number of samples $N$, struggles to realize this better accuracy on the non-squared formulation.
-This may be a reflection of the relatively localized cost function at the lower noise levels, as shown in the left-most plot of Fig.~\ref{fig:ro-nonsq-domain}.
-Such a sparse cost function makes it more challenging to accurately find the solution from only finite samples.
-However, it is notable that \kernelSOS{} clearly outperforms the best-sample baseline, showing that the interpolation based on the chosen kernel helps retrieve a better solution.

-Secondly, we observe that for the higher noise levels of the non-squared formulation and for all noise levels of the squared formulation, there is almost no difference in accuracy between the equation-free \kernelSOS~method and the other solvers.
-This is notable, as \kernelSOS{}, conversely to the other methods, does not use any parametric form of the cost, but only a smoothness prior, incorporated by the choice of kernel and parameters $\lambda$ and $\sigma$.